napptive-actions/catalog-push-action/README.md

 ### `playgroundConfigFile`

 To use a custom YAML file to change the target playground installation.
 No __required__ This file contains a playground installation configuration.
-Visit [napptive documentation](https://docs.napptive.com/playground/On_premise_configuration.html#configuration-file) to know how to create it.
+Visit [documentation](https://docs.napptive.com/playground/On_premise_configuration.html#configuration-file) for an example.

 ## Example usage